patrickfrey/mewa/doc/faq.md

 ### How to implement callables like functions, procedures, and methods?

+Because modern programming languages treat callables as types, we need some sort of unification of all cases to call a function.
+In the example **language1** a callable type is declared as a type with a "()" operator with the function arguments as argument types.
+This way all forms of a call can be treated uniformly on application.

-This is tricky because of issues around scope and visibility.
-There are two scopes involved the visibility of the function for callers and the scope of the code block that executed the callable.
+The implementation of callables has some issues around scope and visibility.
+There are two scopes involved the visibility of the function for callers and the scope of the code block of the callable.
+Therefore I have to do some declaration of the current scope manually at some place.
+A callable declaration declares the parameters similarly to variables in the scope of its body.
+But the parameters are also used as part of the function declaration in the outer scope.

 Furthermore, we have to do traverse the declaration and the implementation in two different passes.
 The function is declared in one pass, the body is traversed and the code generated in another pass.
-This makes the function known before its body is traversed, thus recursion possible.
+This makes the function known before its body is traversed.
+Recursion becomes possible.

 See the function ```typesystem.callablebody``` in ```typesystem.lua``` of the example **language1**.
 See also [How to implement multipass AST traversal](#multipassTraversal).

 There are some differences between methods and free functions and other function types, mainly in the context type and the passing of the ```self``` parameter and maybe the LLVM IR code template.
 But the things shared overweigh the differences.
 I would suggest using the same mapping for both.

 <a name="functionReturn"/>